Evaluation of the HIV-infected patient with diarrhea

 - Tufts University School of Medicine

 Diarrhea can cause significant morbidity in HIV-infected patients and can be due to a multitude of etiologies from infectious pathogens to malignancy to medications.
-Diarrhea is also an independent predictor of reduced quality of life .
+Diarrhea is also an independent predictor of reduced quality of life and, in the case of advanced HIV disease, increased mortality .

-Prior to the use of highly active antiretroviral therapy (HAART) in the United States, chronic diarrhea (defined as 28 days of diarrhea) was responsible for 17 percent of the new acquired immunodeficiency syndrome (AIDS) diagnoses reported to the Centers for Disease Control and Prevention (CDC) .
+●United States – Prior to the use of potent antiretroviral therapy (ART) in the United States, chronic diarrhea (defined as four or more weeks of diarrhea) was responsible for 17 percent of the new AIDS diagnoses reported to the Centers for Disease Control and Prevention (CDC) .
+(See "The natural history and clinical features of HIV infection in adults and adolescents", section on 'AIDS and advanced HIV infection'.)

-In contrast, in resource-rich nations where HAART is widely available, the incidence of infectious causes of diarrhea in HIV-infected patients with low CD4 counts (<200 cells/microL) has declined .
+However, with the widespread use of ART, the incidence of infectious causes of diarrhea in HIV-infected patients with low CD4 counts (<200 cells/microL) has declined .
 Experience at a single center between 1995 and 1997 found that, while the incidence of diarrhea remained constant, infectious etiologies declined from 53 to 13 percent .
+In another study that followed a cohort of approximately 600 patients in the Boston area after the introduction of potent ART, chronic diarrhea was reported in 28 percent and severe diarrhea (defined as more than six stools per day) in 3 percent .
+In this study, stool pathogens were found in only 12 percent of the population.

 - Siddiqui U, Bini EJ, Chandarana K, et al. Prevalence and impact of diarrhea on health-related quality of life in HIV-infected patients in the era of highly active antiretroviral therapy.
 J Clin Gastroenterol 2007; 41:484.